-A completed identification form included the RFID tag number(s), and picture of the RFID tag in the ear must be submitted to the Grant County Extension Office by 4:00 pm on May 31, 2024.
+A completed identification form, RFID tagged, and picture of the RFID tag in the ear must be submitted to the Grant County Extension Office by 4:00 pm on May 30, 2025.

 - 1 Junior Class Entry Form - 2.
 Animal ID & Vet Check Information Sheet Bring with you to the fair - 3.
-YQCA Certificate yqcaprogram.org is the website to get certified to sell
+YQCA Certificate yqcaprogram.org is the website to get certified to sell (and show for swine)

-Youth must be YQCA certified and a copy of your YQCA Certificate must be turned in with your entry by the Fair entry deadline of July 26.
-No YQCA certificates will be accepted after 4:00pm on July 26, 2024.
+Youth must be YQCA certified and a copy of your YQCA Certificate must be turned in with your entry by the Fair entry deadline of July 25.
+No YQCA certificates will be accepted after 4:00pm on July 25, 2025.